Res Gestae Divi Augusti: Content

 At the age of nineteen, on my own initiative and at my own expense, I raised an army by means of which I restored liberty to the republic, which had been oppressed by the tyranny of a faction.
 For which service the senate, with complimentary resolutions, enrolled me in its order, in the consulship of Gaius Pansa and Aulus Hirtius, giving me at the same time consular precedence in voting; it also gave me the imperium.
 As propraetor it ordered me, along with the consuls, "to see that the republic suffered no harm."
 In the same year, moreover, as both consuls had fallen in war, the people elected me consul and a triumvir for settling the constitution.

 Those who slew my father I drove into exile, punishing their deed by due process of law and afterwards when they waged war upon the republic I twice defeated them in battle.

-The style of the work is varies across the different texts, in different languages.
+The style of the work is varied across the different texts, in different languages.
 In Latin inscriptions the text focuses on the imperial strength of Rome and its role as a global empire, to which Augustus is credited as being the key reason for.
-However in contrast the Greek version instead chooses to gloss over such remarks and re-phrases the tributes and conquest of the provinces as less harsh or even removing such as parts, even the beginning of the Greek text omits lines about Romans conquest.
+However, in contrast the Greek version instead chooses to gloss over such remarks and re-phrases the tributes and conquest of the provinces as less harsh or even removing such parts, even as the beginning of the Greek text omits lines about Romans conquest.
 Various other instances emerge such as how Greeks often simplify Roman ideas or customs for Greek readers.

 Reception

 The first European translations of the Res Gestae came possibly from an Ambassador from the Holy Roman Empire to the Ottoman Sultan, though at first only parts could be read as the rest remained behind homes built by locals against the temple walls.
-However by the 20th century most of these had been removed and the new government under Ataturk which was used to highlight the culture and history of his new state.
+However, by the 20th century most of these had been removed and the new government under Atatürk which was used to highlight the culture and history of his new state.

-However by the 1920s the Fascist movement in Italy had co-opted the Res Gestae and other symbols of Roman imperialism to help justify their conquest and to inspire other Italians to fight for the fatherland.
+However, by the 1920s the Fascist movement in Italy had co-opted the Res Gestae and other symbols of Roman imperialism to help justify their conquest and to inspire other Italians to fight for the fatherland.
 The Res Gestae then in 1937 for the two thousand year anniversary of the birth of Augustus, Mussolini used the ancient text in order to add legitimacy to his political and when Hitler visited it he adored the work too.